Are There Diamondback Rattlesnakes in Pennsylvania?

 What Venomous Snakes are in Pennsylvania?

-There are a few types of venomous snakes in Pennsylvania.
-These include the northern copperhead, eastern massasauga, timber rattlesnake, eastern diamondback rattlesnake, and western diamondback rattlesnake.
+There are a three types of venomous snake in Pennsylvania.
+They are the northern copperhead, eastern massasauga and timber rattlesnake.

 The northern copper head is the most common venomous snake in Pennsylvania.